Historic Victorian Mansion Restoration

 Implemented full EPA RRP containment, HEPA filtration, and chemical stripping to safely remove lead paint.

-Result: Zero lead exposure incidents
+Zero lead exposure incidents

 Paint Archaeology